Vincit/multi-user-test-runner/README.md

 This definition can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.

-`TestUsers.UNREGISTERED` means that user should not be logged in and previous log in should be cleared if necessary. `AbstractUserRoleIT#loginWithUser(USER)` will be called with null value by default.
-This behaviour can be changed by overriding `AbstractUserRoleIT#loginUnregistered` method.
+`TestUsers.ANONYMOUS` means that user should not be logged in and previous log in should be cleared if necessary. `AbstractUserRoleIT#loginWithUser(USER)` will be called with null value by default.
+This behaviour can be changed by overriding `AbstractUserRoleIT#loginAnonymous()` method.

 ## Role Aliasing and Multi Role Support